-Professional Compliance conducted three (5) internal investigations on five different employees of the Orangeburg Department of Public Safety for five unrelated incidents during the specified time period of this report.
-The disciplinary outcome of the three substantiated cases is as follows; one officer resigned in lieu of being terminated, while the other two officers received disciplinary actions including terms of suspension without pay and were placed on departmental probation.
-The IA listed as other resulted when the officer in question was terminated from employment for other City policy violations before the investigation in question was completed.
+Professional Compliance conducted two (2) internal investigations on two different employees of the Orangeburg Department of Public Safety for unrelated incidents during the specified time period of this report.
+The disciplinary outcome of the these cases is as follows; both cases were substantiated and resulted in the termination of one employee while the second employee reigned in lieu of termination.